HugoVinicius093/URL-Shortner/readme.md

 ### Postgre DataBase Credentials

-Credentials to use whe we are creating connection using PgAdmin (Docker enviroment) :
+Credentials to use when we are creating connection using PgAdmin (Docker enviroment) :

 ```bash
 Host: postgres-db